tjumm/tjumm.github.io/_pages/home.md

 permalink: /
 ---

-Welcome to the Group of Multimedia.
-Our group was established in the Computer Science and Technology Department of Tianjin University.
-Researchers of our group mainly investigate scientific principles and practical applications of computer vision, including visual reasoning, image captioning, movie Q&A, reinforcement learning and adversarial machine learning.
-The emphasis of our work is on multimedia systems that are capable of understanding, interpreting and reasoning from multi-modal data.
+Welcome to the Group of Multimedia (MM) @ School of Computer Science and Technology, Tianjin University, China.
+Our research interests mainly include multimedia analysis and computing, computer vision, machine learning, and artificial intelligence.
+Recently, we are focusing on the visual understanding via deep learning, e.g., video/image recognition & detection, video/image captioning, and video/image question answering (QA).
+We also explore the deep learning methods’ vulnerability and its robustness to adversarial attacks.
+Our goal is to further understand the vulnerability and interpretability of deep learning methods, which will provide theorectic evidences and methodology strategies for constructing a safer and more reliable system of image semantic understanding.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="3000" data-pause="hover" >